NitroxNinja/orbiterAll/Documentation/NOVA_Autonomous_Car.md

 I then started to CAD out some other things such as a raspberry pi holder and cleaned up some of the wires near the On Logic Computer (we refer to this as the OBC, or onboard computer).
 This sort of puts into place the CAN (controller area network), where there are various subcomputers and embedded things within the car that we use for a variety of sensors and systems on the car.
 This raspberry pi holder would later evolve into the NAS cooler I had made (you can read NAS_Cooling_Sys.md in this documentation folder).

 ![image](https://github.com/user-attachments/assets/1e4b522d-62c4-4093-ba46-a8ae845c88d7)

+## Electrical Things

+I learned how to use a NVIDIA AGX Orin and paired it along with a ZedX camera, this will hopefully be a part of the CAN (controller area network).
+I also made a SLA battery protection thing for all the embedded systems and voltage step down things on the 3rd scale car (we are building a mini car).

+## Software Things

 I then started getting into localization and odometry some more.
 Essentially what it is, is just giving a physical non-sentient being eyeballs and teaching how to see.
 The technical definition of localization is "a method to identify a robot's or (autonomous) car's location relative to the environment in a specific manner".
 We used a method from the "Photogrammetry & Robotics Bonn" (from the University of Bonn) to localize ourselves with their SLAM-KISS-ICP or "Simultaneous Localization and Mapping Keeping-It-Simple-Stupid Iterative-Closest-Point".